stefdasca/statement-translator/Kilonova/0800-0899/Processed_0848.md

-“Arrows” is a game played on a rectangular board whose surface is divided into $N \\cdot M$ cells, arranged in $N$ rows and $M$ columns.
+“Arrows� is a game played on a rectangular board whose surface is divided into $N \\cdot M$ cells, arranged in $N$ rows and $M$ columns.
 Each cell contains an arrow (up, down, left, or right), as shown in the figure below:

 ~[arrows.png]